Patient satisfaction: Validity as a metric for evaluating health care quality

 Because patients may be dissatisfied with health care which improves their health or satisfied with health care which does not, there are circumstances in which patient satisfaction is not a valid indicator of health care quality even though it is often used as such.

 Many studies in acute medicine have failed to identify a relationship between patient satisfaction and health care quality.
-However, in long term conditions such as rheumatoid arthritis and other chronic inflammatory arthritides patient satisfaction with care has been measured reliably and shown to be an outcome of care.
+However, in long-term conditions such as rheumatoid arthritis and other chronic inflammatory arthritides patient satisfaction with care has been measured reliably and shown to be an outcome of care.

 Factors influencing patient satisfaction

 Patients' satisfaction with an encounter with health care service is mainly dependent on the duration and efficiency of care, and how empathetic and communicative the health care providers are.
 It is favored by a good doctor-patient relationship.
 Also, patients who are well-informed of the necessary procedures in a clinical encounter, and the time it is expected to take, are generally more satisfied even if there is a longer waiting time.
 Another critical factor influencing patient satisfaction is the job satisfaction experienced by the care-provider.

+Another factor influencing patient satisfaction is the dynamic of power between the patient and practitioner.
+Perceived power imbalances—often stemming from differences in medical knowledge or communication styles—may lead some patients to feel intimidated, patronized, or disempowered during healthcare interactions, potentially decreasing their overall satisfaction.

+One proposed method for addressing this issue is collaborative communication, a model in which the patient and healthcare provider engage as partners in the care process.
+This approach emphasizes shared decision-making, mutual respect, and open dialogue.
+By fostering a more equitable relationship, collaborative communication has been associated with increased patient trust, transparency, and satisfaction with care.